What is Religious Trauma and Spiritual Abuse?

 • Existential fear and fear of uncertainty

-• Being told you are sinful or going to hell
+• Overwhelming fear you are sinful and/or going to hell

 • Poor decision making skills